 - Holistic methods: Often combined with more traditional pain-relieving techniques, many patients find that non-invasive procedures such as acupuncture, chiropractic care, massage, herbal remedies, yoga or meditation provide incredible relief.

 If you are struggling with an addiction to prescription opioids or you use drugs or alcohol to address painful symptoms, don’t go through this alone.
-At Gateway Foundation in Chicago, Illinois, our team is dedicated to helping those in the grips of addiction get the help they need to take control of their life.
+At Gateway in Chicago, Illinois, our team is dedicated to helping those in the grips of addiction get the help they need to take control of their life.

 Through evidence-based treatment, including specialized pain relief techniques and counseling services, we can help you work through issues related to chronic pain.
 Our compassionate staff wants to help you find freedom from pain and freedom from addiction.
 To learn more, please contact us online or call to speak with a member of our team at 877.379.9078.